wp-plugins/amazon-link/readme.txt

 = text =
 The text used to generate the amazon link, Enter any plain string e.g. 'text=My Text'.

+= thumb =
+The URL used to display an image thumbnail for the amazon link in the post, if '1' is used then the thumbnail of image stored in the Wordpress media library is used.

+= image =
+The URL used to display a fulll size image for the amazon link in the post, if '1' is used then the fullsize image stored in the Wordpress media library is used.
+If both 'image' and 'thumbnail' are set then the shortcode will cause a thumbnail image to be displayed in the post which links to the fullsize image (rather than to the Amazon store).

+= image_class =
+The css class used when displaying the image in the post.

 = asin =
 The unique Amazon product ID, of the form '1405235675'.
 Enter as 'asin=1405235675'.